Breaking News | 90% Of Trucks In Nigeria Over 30 Yrs – FRSC

 “Also, there is decay in the vehicle inspection system in the country, most of the trucks are not road worthy and this poses serious threat to road users.

-“When these trucks breakdown, the goods will not get to its destination as scheduled and this affects the end users,” he said.
+READ ALSO: Why I shun building more state varsities – Wike “When these trucks break down, the goods will not get to its destination as scheduled and this affects the end-users,” he said.

 The Executive Secretary, NSC, Mr Hassan Bello, noted that the meeting was to deliberate on the way forward toward providing solutions to transport infrastructure deficit and other operational challenges to cargo movement.